Fromental Halévy: La Juive (1835)

 Lithograph of soprano Madeleine Nottes as Rachel in the opera "The Jewess", 1858, in the collection of the Jewish Museum of Switzerland.

-With his opera La Juive, in 1835, Halévy attained not only his first major triumph, but gave the world a work that was to be one of the cornerstones of the French repertory for a century.
+With his opera La Juive, in 1835, Halévy attained his first major triumph, a significant contribution to the French repertory over the coming century.
 The role of Eléazar was one of the great favorites of tenors such as Enrico Caruso.

 La Juive is one of the grandest of grand operas.
 The production was the most lavish yet seen at the Opéra, costing 150,000 francs, with elaborate mediaeval staging, a spectacular procession in Act I, and impressive celebrations in Act III.
 It culminates with the heroine plunging into a vat of boiling oil in Act V. Critics initially admired the spectacle more than the score, complaining of its sombre tone and lack of vocal display.

-The great tenor Adolphe Nourrit's performance as Eléazar and the soprano Cornélie Falcon’s as Rachel, however, gradually shifted attention to Halévy’s dramatic, learned, and often moving music — especially the opera's most famous number, Eléazar's Act 4 aria "Rachel, quand du seigneur", which Nourrit himself helped shape.
+The great tenor Adolphe Nourrit's performance as Eléazar and the soprano Cornélie Falcon's as Rachel, however, gradually shifted attention to Halévy's dramatic, learned, and often moving music — especially the opera's most famous number, Eléazar's Act 4 aria "Rachel, quand du seigneur", which Nourrit himself helped shape.
 Its orchestral ritornello is the one quotation from Halévy that Berlioz included in his Treatise on Instrumentation, for its unusual duet for two cors anglais.

 La Juive became the most frequently performed grand opéra by a French composer, staged more than 560 times in Paris.
-It remained in the Opéra’s repertoire for nearly a century, opened the Palais Garnier in 1875, and was frequently staged across Europe and the Americas.
+It remained in the Opéra's repertoire for nearly a century, opened the Palais Garnier in 1875, and was frequently staged across Europe and the Americas.

 It earned praise from Berlioz, Wagner, Mahler, and Liszt (who wrote a piano fantasia on its themes).
 Mahler admired it greatly, stating: "I am absolutely overwhelmed by this wonderful, majestic work.
 I regard it as one of the greatest operas ever created."

 After the 1930s, its prominence faded, possibly due to the Dreyfus Affair and rising anti-semitism.
 Revivals in the late 20th and early 21st centuries, aided by a new critical edition, have brought the opera back into the international repertoire.